lh3/ksw2/README.md

 aligners.
 For a seed-and-extend based aligner, KSW2 can be used to close gaps between seeds.
-When there is a long gap between two adjacent seed hits, we prefer a global alignment but cannot force the query and reference sequences to be aligned because they may differ due to structural variations such as long inversions.
-KSW2 can detect poorly aligned regions with diagonal X-drop, which I call as Z-drop.
+When there is a long gap between two adjacent seed hits, we prefer a global alignment but cannot force the query and reference sequences to be fully aligned because they may differ due to structural variations such as long inversions, which may leave a long poorly aligned regions in the middle.
+KSW2 can detect such poorly regions with *diagonal X-drop*, which I call as *Z-drop*.
 Z-drop is like X-drop except that it does not panelize gap extensions and thus helps to recover long gaps.
 Variant callers for high-throughput sequencing data usually expect gaps to be left-aligned.
 To achieve this, we need gaps to be left-aligned when we extend to the right, while right-aligned when we extend to the left.
 Both gap placements are necessary.

 ## How to use